We invite you to join us

 To engage the intersection of public and private sector interests to achieve and accelerate circularity, Circular Innovation Council presents Circular Procurement Summit 2021, an official World Circular Economy Forum Side Event, 18-21 October 2021 and 15-18 November 2021.

 Government procurement ranges between 13 – 20% of a country’s gross domestic product (GDP), which equates to government spending on goods and services in Canada at a minimum of $260 billion and up to $400 billion every year.
 Through procurement, market stimulus, and partnerships the public sector is a catalyst to reshaping current linear economies to become circular.

 Buying power is relative and scalable, which means governments, corporations, and small- and medium-sized enterprises (SMEs) – irrespective of size – can shift markets.
 Leveraging purchasing influence to accelerate adoption of circular business models and practices to deliver goods and services can also advance circular economies in every community across the country.

-Join us for a two-day learning and application experience that will:
+Join us for a learning and application experience that:

 The summit will also explore cross-cutting themes that can be achieved simultaneously through circular procurement: